Cross elasticity of demand: Vertical integration

 Firms may gain better control of the market by merging with suppliers of complementary products.
 Developing their own complementary products is another possible solution.
 For example, Google developing Google Pixel is an attempt by Google to capture the smartphone market share by integrating both its software and hardware features for improved performance while being more resource efficient.

 Alliances and collusion

-Competitors may pool resources to create a joint alliance, such as Sony-Ericsson in October of 2001.
+Competitors may pool resources to create a joint alliance, such as Sony-Ericsson in October 2001.
 Sony had a share of less than 1% in the mobile phone market; while Ericsson was the third largest market share holder.
 Unfortunately, Ericsson relied heavily on a single supplier, and when a fire broke out at a Phillips factory, Ericsson couldn't fulfill their orders.
 Sony wanted a greater market share and Ericsson wanted to avoid going out of business, hence the Sony-Ericsson joint venture was formed.

 Firms entering into a price fixing agreement in order to avoid price wars means they are involved in a collusion.
 The chances of collusion to occur is higher in markets with few competitors such as oligopolistic markets.
 It is illegal according to antitrust laws, even though collusive agreements may be implicit, its implication with cartels are the same.